Recruitment Challenges in the IT Industry

-In the previous articles we wrote about how usually works developers recruitment and about most common problems faced by company in this process.
-It’s time to look at the sources of difficulties or ineffectiveness of programmers recruitment.
+In the previous articles, we wrote about how the process of recruiting developers’ works and what are the most common problems faced by companies in this process.
+It’s time to look at the sources of such difficulties.

-Let’s start with reminding of what problems do the companies employing programmers most often experience:
+Let’s start with a reminder of what problems companies employing developers most often experience:

 - Expected CVs don’t flow

 - Candidates with documented experience don’t have skills at appropriate level

 - Candidates easily go through the recruitment process and later represent low level.